 The prices of all coloured diamonds depend on the saturation of colour.
 But there are also secondary colours or ‘qualifiers’ that are not even part of the normal diamond colour grade scale, but do make the pricing even more complicated.
 Qualifiers like yellowish-brown, fancy orange-brown yellow for instance.

 The word ‘fancy’ on any GIA report usually equals premium pricing, by the way.
 The GIA colour grades (W-X and Y-Z) are more affordable but still distinctly yellow, particularly once set.
 There are several colour grades that can be assigned to a Fancy Yellow diamond and the differences can be a bit confusing.
 The example chart above should help illustrate some of the differences.
 Do note though that the colours you see may not be an exact representation as monitors display colours differently.

 Common names for yellow diamonds include canary, cape, daffodil, lemon, autumn, golden, manila, chartreuse, saffron etc. The yellow diamond rough is mined in South Africa, Brazil, Russia and India.

 The abundance of Nitrogen during a diamonds formation is one of the main contributors to the diamond being Yellow in appearance.
 It occurs in higher concentrations than any other element.
 The secondary colours for yellow diamonds include orange, green, brown, grey and even olive.

-Natural diamonds that have been treated and artifically enhanced diamonds, closely resembles the natural yellow and is not easy to detect by eye.
-They need to be analyzed using infrared spectroscope.
+Natural diamonds that have been treated and artificially enhanced diamonds, closely resembles the natural yellow and is not easy to detect by eye.
+They need to be analysed using infrared spectroscope.